tthorntone/AdNauseam-Wiki/FAQ.md

 - On Firefox, install <a href="https://addons.mozilla.org/firefox/downloads/latest/585454/platform:3/addon-585454-latest.xpi?src=dp-btn-primary">AdNauseam</a>... then click away!

 - For Chrome, see these [instructions](https://github.com/dhowe/AdNauseam/wiki/Installing-AdNauseam)

+#### Can I use AdNauseam with my current adblocker?

+It is possible, but since your adblocker will likely block some, or all, of the ads AdNauseam is collecting, this is not recommended.
+For the best experience, you should disable other adblockers while using AdNauseam.

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.